devcontainers-contrib/.github/profile/README.md

 </div>

-The Community Dev Containers project aims to document, maintain, and improve on the official devcontainers images, features, and templates to improve the developer experience for end-users.
+The Dev Containers project aims to document, maintain, and improve on the official devcontainers images, features, and templates to improve the developer experience for end-users.